AdvancedImagingUTSW/OPM-Autofocus/README.md

 ## OPM Autofocus with a FLIR Grasshopper camera and USB DAQ card *(OPM-Autofocus_GUI_with_grasshopper_cam_NI_DAQ.py)*

 We also performed alternative experiments using a FLIR Grasshopper camera, which possesses a larger bit depth (16 vs 10 bits).
 To this end, we ran the python scripts on a laptop, and used a USB DAQ card (USB-6003, National Instruments) to send control signals to the piezo controller at 100 Hz, synchronized with the camera’s 100fps imaging rate.
+The GUI has all the functions as the RasberryPi's version, with additional camera functions such as set exposure, and binning configuration for the FLIR Grasshopper camera.
+The use of a higher-grade camera readily improved the stabilization precision.
+To ease the application of such a system, we plan to release a plug-in feature for remote focus stabilization in Navigate [4], a recent open-source, Python-based microscope control software. https://github.com/TheDeanLab/navigate/tree/develop

 ![2024-12-12 15_17_28-Spyder (Python 3 10)](https://github.com/user-attachments/assets/16b34440-ef1e-4785-b301-785047dca241)
+Fig. S3.
+OPM Autofocus with a FLIR Grasshopper camera and USB DAQ card GUI

 ---